TheArturthur/CoppermindScraper/Cosmere/Shadesmar.md

 > [!info] This page or section needs to be updated with new information for *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

-> [!warning] This page or section contains spoilers for *[[Isles of the Emberdark\|Isles of the Emberdark]]*!This may include worldbuilding details or key plot elements from this book.
-If you don't want to see this information, consider using the Time Machine.

-> [!info] This page is part of the December 2024 objectives!It has been claimed by User: LadyLameness, please contact her before doing edits.
 This article is about the Cognitive Realm location that coined the term Shadesmar.
 For use of Shadesmar as a generic term for the entire realm, see [[Cognitive Realm\|Cognitive Realm]].
 >“*You and the others, refer to Shadesmar as the world of the spren, and the Physical Realm as **your** world.
 Or the **real** world.
 That is not true.
 We are not two worlds, but one.
 And we are not two peoples, but one.
 Humans.
 Spren.
 Two halves.
 Neither complete.*”
 \-Pattern musing about Shadesmar[1]